 Interview – A look at the Technology Center

-Dr. Sebastian Becker works as an engineer for sensor technology.
-Jan-Niklas Nieland is a software engineer.
-They work together at the Rheinmetall Technology Center.
-In the following interview, you can find out how they came to work for Rheinmetall and what part of their work at the Technology Center they are most excited about.
+Dr. Sebastian Becker works as an engineer for sensor technology at the Rheinmetall Technology Center.
+In the following interview, you can find out how he came to work for Rheinmetall and what part of his work at the Technology Center he is most excited about.

 Dr. Sebastian Becker: The tasks I perform at the Rheinmetall Technology Center cannot really be expressed in a kind of job description.
 Since it is an innovative and dynamic environment, what is required of each individual in the team changes constantly.
 At the moment, I would describe myself as a project manager, software developer and system architect rolled into one, and I am trying not only to develop innovative concepts and move them forward, but also to implement them in appropriate products.
 Despite each person having separate areas of responsibility, I can count on the support of the team and other Rheinmetall colleagues at any time.
 In addition, I contribute to creating the structural framework for working at the Rheinmetall Technology Center.

 Dr. Sebastian Becker: Originally, I come from a technical area in which Rheinmetall is not active at all – medical technology.
 The exciting thing about medical technology is that it is a hugely dynamic environment in which the latest technologies are used – and the entire sphere is subject to the most stringent of safety requirements.
 After completing my master’s degree at the Friedrich-Alexander-Universität Erlangen-Nuremberg in this area, I started work as a research fellow at the RWTH Aachen University.
 Besides a wide range of industrial projects and teaching activities, I completed my doctorate there, which focused on medical robotics and biomedical measurement technology.